Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Introduction

-Furthermore, most prior art utilizes generic CNNs and ViTs as backbones and fully fine-tune the networks from ImageNet weights.
+Furthermore, most prior art utilizes generic CNNs and ViTs as backbones and fully fine-tune the networks from weights.
 However, fully fine-tuning a network is costly, hindering its real-world applications.
 To mitigate this issue, we integrate lightweight Adapter and LoRA layers into the ViT backbone.
-During training, we freeze plain ViT backbones with ImageNet weights and solely update the lightweight Adapter and LoRA layers.
+During training, we freeze plain ViT backbones with weights and solely update the lightweight Adapter and LoRA layers.
 These designed modules capture local and global forgery artifacts using slim components.
 Additionally, these modules preserve substantial ImageNet knowledge and enable flexible model adaptation for face forgery detection.
+While parameter-efficient fine-tuning (PEFT) has been widely adopted in various domains, our work makes a contribution by integrating PEFT with a forgery-aware perspective, specifically tailored for open-set face forgery detection—a task that presents unique challenges in generalizability and adaptation.
 Fig.~\ref{teaser} illustrates the average cross-dataset AUC performance across six unforeseen Deepfake datasets versus the number of activated parameters.
 This demonstrates that our method achieves superior generalizability with the fewest activated parameters.

 This work extends upon our previous conference work \cite{kong2023enhancing}.
 The main distinctions between this work and \cite{kong2023enhancing} are summarized as follows: (1) We introduce the Central Difference Convolution (CDC) adapter to incorporate local forgery priors into the expressive ViT model, thereby enhancing the model's detection performance, (2) We propose a forgery style mixture module that combines source forgery domains to improve the model's generalizability across unforeseen forgery domains; (3) We further reduce the dimension of LoRA layers, enabling more parameter-efficient face forgery detection; (4) We conduct extensive additional experiments compared with more SOTA methods, including cross-dataset evaluations, robustness experiments, visualization results, and ablation studies.